 All good things come with a downfall of sorts, and Ibogaine is no exception.
 The use of Ibogaine has a mortality rate of 1 in 300, with deaths coming from brachycardia (your heart rate slowing way down) and lethal combinations with other drugs.
 The risks and benefits of this treatment should be weighed out very carefully and treatment should only be done in a medical setting.

 “Vivitrol is nothing new.
 It’s just a chemical in a delivery form that is new,” Dr. Joseph Py, corporate medical director for Discovery House.
 It has been used since 2006 to treat alcohol dependence.

-Vivitol treatment needs to be utilitzed alongside a 12-step program or counseling for the addict to change their behaviors and daily lives.
+Vivitol treatment needs to be utilized alongside a 12-step program or counseling for the addict to change their behaviors and daily lives.
 This treatment can only begin after the user has gone 7-10 days without partaking in drug use.
 Otherwise, serious complications could occur.

 Always remember you’re responsible for your outcome.
-If something hasn’t worked in the past, learn more, `study your opponent and make adjustments for the problems stopping you.
+If something hasn’t worked in the past, learn more, `study your opponent and make adjustments for the problems .
 Do not make the same mistakes twice.
 Get smarter and play the game better!
 Failure means learning how to NOT do something.
 Keep trying and trying until you find a solution!
 Keep a positive attitude and continue to do things that develop new confidence in yourself and you will overcome!